mdn/content/files/en-us/web/css/_colon_fullscreen/index.md

 ## Examples

 In this example, the color of a button is changed depending on whether or not the document is in fullscreen mode.
-This is done without needing to specifically apply style changes using JavaScript.
+You will need JavaScript to [request fullscreen mode](/en-US/docs/Web/API/Fullscreen_API/Guide).
+Once in that mode, no JavaScript is needed to style.

 ### HTML